mirror-shades/doxa/docs/syntax.md

 - `and` and `&&` are functionally identical
 - `or` and `||` are functionally identical

-TODO: Warnings are given for projects that mix symbolic and keyword conditionals.
+Warnings are given for projects that mix symbolic and keyword conditionals.

 ```
 struct Animal {